wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/submit-and-manage-workflow-approval-requests.md

 **Prerequisites**:

-- Ensure you have a component created, built, and deployed to the development environment.
+- Ensure you have a component created, built, and deployed to the first environment of your [CD pipeline](../devops-and-ci-cd/manage-continuous-deployment-pipelines.md).
 - Ensure that an approval workflow is configured for environment promotion.
 - Ensure you are promoting the component to a critical environment, such as production.